Evaluating Amazon.com Against Peers In Broadline Retail Industry - Amazon.com (NASDAQ:AMZN)

 -

-The company exhibits higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 8.77x above the industry average, implying stronger profitability and robust cash flow generation.
+The company has higher Earnings Before Interest, Taxes, Depreciation, and Amortization (EBITDA) of $36.48 Billion, which is 8.77x above the industry average, indicating stronger profitability and robust cash flow generation.

 -